dreibh/hipercontracer/README.md

 # The HiPerConTracer Database Shell

 The HiPerConTracer Database Shell (DBShell) is a simple tool to test a database configuration file by running a database client with the settings from the file.
-It will then provide an interactive shell.
+It then provides an interactive shell for the database.

 ## Example 1:
 Connect to the database, using the configuration from "hipercontracer-importer.conf":